WeTune/WeTune-code/README.md

 * `-R`: path to rule file, rooted by `wtune_data/`.
 Default: `wtune_data/rules/rules.txt` if exists, otherwise `wtune_data/prepared/rules.txt`.

-The rewritten queries can be found in `wtune_data/rewrite/result/1_query.tsv`.
+The rewritten queries can be found in `wtune_data/rewrite/result/1_query.tsv` and the used rules is stored in `wtune_data/rewrite/result/1_rules.tsv`.

 ### Evaluate the Rewritings